Home » Blog » Microsoft Teams » Complete Microsoft Teams Migration Project Plan & Checklist for Safe Data Transfer

 • Step 3.
 Login with Source & Destination Credentials.

 • Step 4.
-Validate Permissions & Create User Mapping.
+Validate Permissions & Create Mapping.

 • Step 5.
 Click on Start Migration Button.